ddj116/trick/share/trick/virgo/README.md

 * **VIRGO Actors** are 3D objects rendered in the scene and are defined by the `actors:` section of the scene dictionary.
 They can be positioned and oriented statically in the scene or driven by data sources.
   * **VIRGO Vectors** are **VIRGO Actors** that must be represented as an arrow in 3D space.
 Vectors are defined in the `vectors:` section of the scene dictionary and accept a position value which defines the tip of the vector to be drawn.
   * **VIRGO Frames** are **VIRGO Actors** that have no mesh geometry.
 You can think of them as a reference frame positioned and oriented relative to some other reference frame or the world coordinates origin if the frame has no parent.
 * **VIRGO Nodes** define the scene graph tree by managing **VIRGO Actors, Frames, and Vectors** as well as their position and orientation with respect to their parent or world coordinates if no parent is defined.
 Every actor, frame, and vector is automatically assigned and parented to a unique node of the same name.
-When objects move in a VIRGO scene it's because their underlying **VIRGO Node** is moving.
+When objects move in a VIRGO scene it's usually because their underlying **VIRGO Node** is moving through space.
 * **Parents** allow nodes containing actors, frames, and vectors, to be defined relative to another actor, frame, or vector, by defining a `parent:` relationship.
 If a node has a parent that means all transformations on that node will be performed relative to that parent.
 Nodes and their parental relationships fully define one or more [directed acyclic graph trees](https://en.wikipedia.org/wiki/Tree_(graph_theory)) which contain all the information needed to determine world position/orientation of any actor in the scene.
 * **Root nodes** are nodes have no parents and therefore are positioned and oriented with respect to world coordinates (often considered inertial space)
 * **Data Sources** provide engineering data associated with actors, frames, and vectors.
-Typically this amounts to variable values at specific simulation times, for example the position of a cube over a 10 second period.
+Typically this amounts to variable values at specific simulation times, for example the position of a cube over a 10 second period can be articulated in a simple comma-separated-value  `*.csv` file.
+VIRGO data sources can be linked to labels as well.
 * **Labels** allow the user to display text positionally within the 3D scene.
 Each **VIRGO Actor, Vector, and Frame** may optionally define `labels:` to render static text or information from a **data source** as the user sees fit.
+* **World Time** refers to the time in the scene shown in the top left of the HUD.
+Note that this may not perfectly align with data from a **data source**.
+The lower left HUD shows verbose data from the data source when an actor is picked with right mouse click.

 ### Actors